writer/replaCy/README.md

     Span.set_extension("coolness", default=9000)
   ```

-Between match hooks and custom properties, replaCy is incredibly powerful, and allows you to control your NLP application's behavior from a single JSON file.
+Between match hooks and custom span attributes, replaCy is incredibly powerful, and allows you to control your NLP application's behavior from a single JSON file.

 ### Match hooks

 Match hooks are powerful and somewhat confusing. replaCy provides a starting kit of hooks, but since they are just Python functions, you can supply your own.
-To see all the built in hooks, see [custom_patterns.py](https://github.com/Qordobacode/replaCy/blob/master/replacy/custom_patterns.py).
+To see all the built in hooks, see [default_match_hooks.py](https://github.com/Qordobacode/replaCy/blob/master/replacy/default_match_hooks.py).
 An example is `preceded_by_pos`, which is copied here in full.
 Notice the signature of the function; if this interests you, see the next subsection, "Hooks Return Predicates".

 ```python
 SpacyMatchPredicate = Callable[[Doc, int, int], bool]